 Introduction

 Retinitis pigmentosa (RP) is a group of incurable and inherited eye conditions, affecting 1 in 4000-5000 people, and is the leading cause of inherited blindness in people under the age of 60 [1].
-Visual impairment is caused by the breakdown and loss of cells in the retina resulting in permanent changes to vision.
+Visual impairment is caused by progressive degeneration of retinal photoreceptors resulting in permanent changes to vision [1].
 Age of onset varies from early childhood to middle ages, with most people becoming legally blind by their 40s or 50s.
 People with RP become more dependent on others for daily tasks [2], are less likely to contribute to the workforce and society, and are more likely to use health services [3], compared to those without the condition [4].
 Adults living with RP are more likely to experience higher levels of distress and depression [5], and report lower levels of quality of life compared to adults living without the condition or with other health conditions (e.g. diabetes [6]).
 Supporting people with RP to develop approaches to cope, manage, and adapt to living with RP could improve quality of life in individuals living with the condition, as well as ameliorate the costs to society.

 Physical symptoms of RP initially include night blindness or loss of visual acuity, gradually progressing to loss of peripheral vision, difficulty seeing in poor light, and for some, may result in blindness; the progression of the condition may happen gradually over a number of years or a relatively more rapid loss of vision in other cases [1].
 The psychological impact of vision loss on wellbeing in individuals across ten European countries was associated with poorer emotional health and all aspects of wellbeing, and the authors conclude there is much potential for improving both eyesight and quality of life in people with impaired vision [3].
 RP causes greater emotional and psychological impact compared to people with major blinding conditions such as diabetic retinopathy and age-related macular degeneration, as these conditions are mostly treatable and occur later in life, whereas RP has a relatively earlier onset and is incurable [7].
 The earlier onset of RP can have a negative impact on career trajectories and result in greater financial burden at an individual and societal level [8].